Key takeaways

 Address consistency across state and city filings

-When the LLC's principal business address differs between the state SOS record and the city license application, the city often flags the application for additional review.
-The reverse is also true: a city license issued to one address while the state SOS record points to a different address triggers eventual reconciliation requests from one or both offices.
+When the LLC's principal business address differs between the state Secretary of State record and the city license application, the city often flags the application for additional review.
+The reverse is also true: a city license issued to one address while the Secretary of State record points to a different address triggers eventual reconciliation requests from one or both offices.

 - State Secretary of State principal business address on the most recent annual report or initial Articles of Organization.

-- FinCEN BOI report principal place of business with a 30-day update window after any change.
+- FinCEN Beneficial Ownership Information (BOI) report principal place of business with a 30-day update window after any change.
+Under the March 2025 interim final rule, BOI reporting applies only to foreign reporting companies, so US-formed LLCs are exempt.

 - City business license application address.